ConsolidatedSky/NEFARAM/README.md

 ### DONE !
 You can save and never have to do this again !
 Unless you update the list of course ;)

+## Resources
+Keyboard layout :

+Tawoba books :

 ## Known Bugs
 The list is stable and you should not have too many CTDs however as I couldnt test thoroughly all the quests I put in there, so there might be some bugs there (especially the loverlab quests, full of good ideas but the execution is variable).
 If you report those to me I can help and incorporate the bugfixes into next releases.

 Fighting with the arms bounds has funky animations because Devious Devices was made for FNIS and this modlist uses Nemesis.

-Some clothes which are supposed to be translucent sometimes have weird reflections or opacity due to ENB light at night or in interiors.

-Schlongs of Skyrim can interfere with some underwear (phantom dick bug).
+Schlongs of Skyrim can interfere with some underwear if you put them on males (phantom dick bug).

 When you want to dismiss a follower sometimes they are not dismissed, thats because they are still a Devious Follower.
-I need to manually patch all dialogues...
-Ill get around to it someday.
+Mods using custom followers are the culprit of this, you can use the Devious Followers MCM to force remove your follower once you paid them in full.

+If you try to sell equipped devious devices to merchants, you get the money and keep the device.
+So infinite money.
+Just refrain yourself from doing it.

+The dialogue camera is sometimes bugged when you talk to the statue of mara in the beginning, but that fixes itself when you enter the real world.

+When you first start your game animations will take a few seconds to register (T-Pose on NPCs).
+That is normal.

 ## Credits
-The Animonculary Team for AVO 1.3 which this modlist is built upon, perfect balance between graphics and performance : Althro, Styyx, Chef/Para0x, The Spaniardn, GuitarBarbarian, Annakins, Astro,DestinySlayer
+The Animonculary Team for AVO 1.3 which this modlist is built upon, perfect balance between graphics and performance

 All the mod authors whose mods are included here that put a lot of work into them